nehasharma5993/RNN_Stock_Price_Prediction/README.md

 - The results highlight that while the RNN-based approach can capture some temporal patterns, further improvements are needed, especially for stocks with more complex or volatile price behavior

+## Recommendations
+- Decrease dropout to 0.2 or try weight regularization instead.
+- Use MinMaxScaler instead of StandardScaler for better inverse transform results.
+- Consider multi-output loss weighting—some stocks (like IBM) may need more emphasis.
+- Use residual features: returns, volatility, or sector indices.
+- Increase sequence length (window_size) to capture longer-term trends.
+- Try attention-based LSTM/GRU or Transformer-based models for better performance.

 ## Technologies Used
 - numpy: 2.1.3
 - pandas: 2.2.3